 Me: (Twice a YEAR?)
 Oh, I assume you’ve met the Queen personally?

 Me: (WHAT?
 All the books?
-That’s crazy!)
+Amazing.)
 Oh brilliant.
 Let me ask you, are you allowed to look her directly in the eye when you speak to her?

-2—As I was looking up some information on a certain ‘Producer’ who shall remain nameless, I stumbled upon Michael’s colleague’s name, the one we are going to visit in Provence.
-And as it turns out, he was knighted last year. (!)
+2. When I looked up some information on a certain ‘producer’- who shall remain nameless-I stumbled upon one of my husband’s colleagues.
+As it turns out, he was knighted last year.
 He is now a Sir.
-So Michael sent him an email to congratulate him and then asked if it was alright if we turned our backs on him if we promised to do it slowly, so as not to startle him.
+We sent a congratulatory email.
+Then asked if we could turn our backs on him only if we promised to do it slowly, so as not to startle him.

 3—Lastly, on his way home from a jog around Central Park, my husband sees none other than Sir Paul McCartney (that’s right-also knighted) stroll in front of the Museum of Natural History.
 My world weary partner-friend to celebrities, knights, and aristocrats- was so excited, he hid behind a tree and pretended to stretch in order to watch Sir Paul buy his granddaughter an ice cream cone.